Treode/store/client/DESIGN.md

 The the client should retry the transaction with a smaller value for the max-age header (e.g., min-age=0) to ensure the values it receives from the client cache and intermediate caches are not stale.

-When the client pipelines requests, the server provides the response multiple times, once for each request.
+When the client pipelines requests (future feature), the server provides the response multiple times, once for each request.

 <a name="cache"></a>